prochafilho/javascripting/problems/objects/problem.md

 Create an Object literal with the following key and values:

+The pizza you are going to create has a cheese, sauce and pepperoni toppings; it has a deep dish crust; and it serves 2 people

 ```js
 toppings - Array, crust - String, serves - Number;
 ```